ARCHAEOLOGY, PHILOLOGY AND HISTORY OF THE NEAR EAST

 • Study and application of digital methodologies and technologies for the analysis, cataloguing and publication of material and textual sources from the Ancient Near East.

 The ISPC publishes the series Documenta Asiana.
-Collana di studi sull’Anatolia e l’Asia Anteriore Antica, established in 1994.
+Collana di studi sull’Anatolia e l’Asia Anteriore Antica, established in 1994 by Mirjo Salvini and presently directed by Silvia Alaura.

 VOA Staff